Under the auspices of the Coptic Orthodox Church, Southern Diocese of the United States

 Bible Study (Small group followed by large group recaps)

 Rooms are cabin style with multiple bunk beds in each cabin with 1 bed for each child/servant.
 There is a bathroom with 1-2 stalls and a shower to clean up in.
 Click Here for more information and photos from the Lake Swan website for accommodations.

 Rooming is done by gender and grade (not by church) and divided in alphabetical order.
 Rooming requests are unable to be honored.
+Attempts will be made to have at least one other person form a church in the full cabin, depending on registration and overall rooming.
 Parents who serve at camp will not be placed in the same cabin as their children that are attending camp.
 Servants may not be assigned exclusively to children from their home church.

 Each Servant will be responsible for 4-5 children at camp and will be sleeping in the same cabin as them as well as watching over them during large group activities and prayers.

 Parents may read below the expectations of the servants that are responsible for their kids while at camp.

 As stated in the FAQ page, children both and servants are not permitted to use cell phones during any of the scheduled activities at camp.
 Cabin servants will contact the parents of their assigned cabin children the first night of camp so that they have a point of contact while at camp.
 Children will call their parents in the morning and at night before bed while at camp.

 Kids camp is a true "labor of love" (Hebrews 6:10) and is an intensive service over the course of these 4 days.

 Servants will be assigned either a group of children or be assigned the responsibility of various activities throughout the course of the camp.
 Cabin servants are expected to be with their children at all times.
 Activities servants will be responsible for facilitating planned activities at camp as well as aiding cabin servants for breaks or any times when they are needing help watching their assigned kids.